 In 1904, Kanō made his first efforts to teach women judo by teaching Kinuko Yasuda following a consultation with a physician regarding the physical capabilities and training regimen suitable for women.
 His pedagogical methods encompassed a robust regimen, which included iron dumbbell exercises, ju-no-kata, ukemi and randori.
 The efficacy of Kanō's instructional approach was vividly illustrated by Yasuda's remarkable recovery of physical strength, culminating in her successful ascent of Mount Fuji the subsequent year.
-Through this experience, Kanō recognised the educational value of women's judo and became increasingly confident in his teaching methods.
+Through this experience, Kanō for physical education, received instruction at the Kōdōkan.
+This highlights Kanō's international perspective and underscores his role in the development of women's judo worldwide.